garbados/couchdb/share/doc/src/api-basics.rst

     }

-The CouchDB design document API and the functions when returning HTML (for example as part of a show or list) enables you to include custom HTTP headers through the ``headers`` block of the return object.
+The Cloudant design document API and the functions when returning HTML (for example as part of a show or list) enables you to include custom HTTP headers through the ``headers`` block of the return object.

 HTTP Headers
 ============

-Because CouchDB uses HTTP for all communication, you need to ensure that the correct HTTP headers are supplied (and processed on retrieval) so that you get the right format and encoding.
+Because Cloudant uses HTTP for all communication, you need to ensure that the correct HTTP headers are supplied (and processed on retrieval) so that you get the right format and encoding.
 Different environments and clients will be more or less strict on the effect of these HTTP headers